 The city is home to the country’s parliament – housed in three spectacular gothic buildings perched atop Parliament Hill on the Westside of the Rideau Canal – and something of a cultural centre.

 Museums, galleries and theatres abound, including the National Gallery, the Museum of Civilisation and the National Libraries.

 Lying on the confluence of three rivers (the Ottawa, Gatineau, and Rideau), it is also one of the greenest cities in Canada, with many public parks and spaces as well as easily accessible surrounding countryside.

 Its compact size makes it all the more appealing for visitors as most attractions are within easy walking distance.
-The airport, Ottawa International, at which flights to Ottawa land, is well connected by public transport as well as by taxi and limousine.

 Getting around Ottawa

 Public transport in Ottawa is provided by OC Transpo (buses and the light rail O-Train).
 Driving is pretty easy and parking spots are freely available.
 Ottawa is a great city for walking and cycling too.
 Most of the sights in the Downtown area are within walking distance of each other.
 Taxis, tour buses and riverboats are all other ways of seeing the city.